Home

 The texts need to fulfill all the criteria I've learnt a picture book needs to be effective in a shared storybook activity.
 For an example of selected books please visit best picture books.

-How do I know which grade level a picture book is?
+How do I know which grade level a picture book is

 A storybook's readability level is reasonably easy to calculate.
 There are several readability calculators available on the internet.
 The one I'm most familiar with is the Fry Readability Graph.
 Please follow the link for an explanation on how it works.